corrados/mypitools/README.md

 ----------------------------------------

 I want to thank [bschwind](https://github.com/bschwind) for his [great code](https://github.com/bschwind/ir-slinger).
-Since I want to have a simple tool box for my Raspberry Pi, I ripped all out of the repo which is not necessary for my intended usage.
+Since I want to have a simple tool box for my Raspberry Pi, I took out all of the code in the repo which is not necessary for my intended usage.

 My LED stripe is controlled with cron and changes brightness and colors depending on the time.